jkeefe/cuny-prototyping-lab/THE_FINE_PRINT.md

 Most weeks will have one assignment, due to me via Slack by noon the day of our next class.
 Feedback on each assignment will be provided every week in class or via Slack.

-## Presentations
+## Project & Presentation

+From the first day of class, you should be thinking about what you'd like to make.
+Maybe its an idea you get from the class discussion.
+Maybe it's a part of your degree project.
+Maybe it's a component of a project you've already started.
+Maybe it's just something fun you'd like to build.

+By mid term, you should have a plan in hand -- in fact, you'll have to hand it in.
+The latter part of the term you will be expected to work on that project on your own time, though in-class discussion and office-hours guidance will be available.

-The last week of class will include presentations and a discussion about your prototyping path.
+The last week of class you will present your prototyping path and show your results.
 Your greatest success will be secured if you _document the process_, _show your work_ and _explain your thinking_.
 This is not about having a finished product, it's about having a working prototype and an explanation of how you got there.

-Specifically, you'll want to show:
+Specifically, you'll need to show:

 * Your intended audience and initial goal
-* Your key prototyping stages
+* Your key prototyping steps
-* The key feedback you got
+* How you shared it with others, and the key feedback you got
 * What worked, what didn't work, and changes you made
 * A demo of your prototype
 * Your next steps

-To make this incredibly easy to pull off, I highly recommend you keep a log, diary, notebook, blog, or text file that tracks your thinking along the way.
-Just keep a chronological document tracking:
+To make this incredibly easy to pull off, I highly recommend you keep a log, diary, notebook, blog, Google document, or plain old text file that tracks your thinking along the way.
+Just keep a chronological document noting:

 - Your latest ideas for what you'd like to try building
 - The links, documents, and videos you check out along the way
-- Screenshots or phone photos of things you tried, drew, built, saw
+- Screenshots or photos of things you tried, drew, built, saw
 - Steps you took, things that worked, things that didn't
 - Your changes in direction, your narrowing of focus, your flat-out failures